ibid/ibid/docs/configuration.rst

    This allows you to have more than one IRC source, for example.

    Default: The name of the source.
+   If you specify a type, you are free to name the source anything you want to.

 .. describe:: permissions: